diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 3. Provide aggregated data such that the measures can be applied; the aggregation is stored in view `schedoscope.example.osm.datamart/ShopProfiles`.
 You can then find the best location for your shop by analyzing `schedoscope.example.osm.datamart/ShopProfiles`.

-For the tutorial, we translated this plan into a hierarchy of derived Schedoscope views, i.e., tables:
+For the tutorial, we translated this plan into a hierarchy of interdependent Schedoscope views, which means Hive tables:

 ![dwh-structure.jpg](https://github.com/ottogroup/schedoscope/blob/master/schedoscope-tutorial/docs/pictures/dwh-structure.jpg)

-## Installation
+## Installing
 Let's get started:

 1. Download [Cloudera Quickstart VM 5.4](http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cloudera_quickstart_vm.html)